-The following Dispute Resolution practice note Produced in partnership with Mark Hubbard of New Square Chambers provides comprehensive and up to date legal information covering:
+The following Dispute Resolution practice note produced in partnership with Mark Hubbard of New Square Chambers provides comprehensive and up to date legal information covering:

-Note that winding up a solvent company by consent (or by a vote of the necessary majority at a general meeting of the company) can be achieved out of court by way of a members’ voluntary liquidation.
+Winding up a solvent company by consent (or by a vote of the necessary majority at a general meeting of the company) can be achieved out of court by way of a members’ voluntary liquidation.
 For further information, see: Members' voluntary liquidation (MVL)—overview.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial

 Private nuisancePrivate nuisance is an unlawful interference with a person's use or enjoyment of land or some right over or in connection with it.
 Interference must be unreasonable, and may be caused, eg by water, smoke, smell, fumes, gas, noise, heat or vibrations.
 Where the defendant has not